crowdsourcing-class/crowdsourcing-class.github.io/assignment9.md

 2. Of records which share a victim, consider them "potential duplicates" if they either share a shooter name or if one of the records' shooters is "unknown".
 Look at 10-15 of these "potential duplicates" manually.
 How many of these are follow-on articles which actually add information (e.g. the shooter name was not previously released, but is now known) and how many are actually just redundant (e.g. multiple reports about high-profile shootings like the Zimmerman/Martin case).
 3. Write a script which iterates through the records and attempts to merge records when possible.
 You can merge records which match on at least two of shooter_name/victim_name/date.
 A good pseudocode for your deduping algorithm might be:

 	<pre><code>records = json.load(open('aggregated-data.json'))
-deduped = empty set of records def can_merge(this, that) : return True if this/that share two of shooter/victim/date add records[0] to deduped for this_record in records : for that_record in deduped :
+	deduped = empty set of records

+	def can_merge(this, that) : return True if this/that share two of shooter/victim/date

+	add records[0] to deduped
+	for this_record in records :
+	   for that_record in deduped :
 	      if can_merge(this_record, that_record) :
-         #update fields in deduped with new information added by this_record
+	         update fields in deduped with new information added by this_record else :
-      else :
 	         add this_record to deduped
 	</code></pre>

-4. Look save your dedupped records to a new file.
+4. Save your dedupped records to a new file.
 You can save an object in json format like this:

 <pre><code>json.dump(deduped, open('deduped-data.json', 'w'))</code></pre>

 ##The Gun ReReport

 Now you have a hopefully fairly clean, dedeuped set of data to work with.
 Lets ask some questions, and answer them with some figures.
-We'll walk you three a few of questions and figures first, then you will get a chance to look into whatever aspect of the data interests you the most.
+Below are instructions for producing four graphs looking at different aspects of the data.
+Choose two which you find especially interesting and reproduce them using the Google charts API.
+Each of the API documentation pages gives you an html template you can use, and its usually just as easy as pasting in your own data into the template.
+You can open the html templates in any browser to look at your results.

+After you have reproduced two of our figures, produce two more plots, charts, or graphs showing any dimension of the data you want to explore.
+You will answer [a few questions] () afterward.

 ###When

 First, it might be nice to see what kind of a time period our data covers.
+Keep in mind that this doesn't tell us too much about when shootings actually occur, since most of these come from a blog that likely did not exhaustively collect all articles every day.
+However, it does tell us about what is in our data, and help us understand what kind of conclusions we can and can't draw from it.
+(And, in truth, I just loved the Google [Calendar Chart](https://developers.google.com/chart/interactive/docs/gallery/calendar) and wanted an excuse to use it).
+Walk through your deduped data and pull out the dates of each incident.
+Count the number of articles that you have for each date and plug your data into the template given the the API documentation.

 <div id="calendar_basic"></div>

 ###Where

+Back when Doug talked to us, he mentioned that intentional shootings might be more common in urban areas, but accidental shootings are very common in rural areas.
+Does our data reflect this?
+We can plot our incidents by location using the [Google Geo Chart](https://developers.google.com/chart/interactive/docs/gallery/geochart).
+Here you can see it plotted by state (since the page loads faster that way...), but its more interesting when plotted by city.
+Try plotting the number of intentional shootings (left) and unintentional shootings (right) by city.

 <table><tr>
 <td><div id="intentional_div" style="width: 400; height: 150px;"></div></td>
 <td><div id="unintentional_div" style="width: 400px; height: 150px;"></div></td>